squid-cache/squid-cache.github.io/Features/SquidAppliance.rst

 Possibly some sort of -tail display of the logs, to see the last items requested.
 Bonus points if they are formatted nicely.

 === Authentication ===
 Adding authentication can make the complexity of the project an order of magnitude more complex.
 Possibly an IP list would be easy.
-If people want this, they are best off with a larger all inclusive project like [http://www.smoothwall.org/ SmoothWall], [http://ipcop.org/ IPCop], or simply rolling their own.
+If people want this, they are best off with a larger all inclusive project like [[http://www.smoothwall.org/|SmoothWall]], [[http://ipcop.org/|IPCop]], or simply rolling their own.

 === Filtering ===
 Adding filtering can make the complexity of the project an order of magnitude more complex.
 Possibly a domain list would be easy to implement.
 Users could try installing SquidGuard, DansGuardian, etc, or trying one of the packages mentioned above in Authentication.